-So one day I heard from one of my two clients that she wouldn’t be able to use me anymore because her agency was requiring her to use one of their proofreaders, and I thought HEY, I want a piece of that pie!
-So I inquired on doing proofreading work for them, and one thing led to another…and another… and another… and before I knew it, I had full-time income proofreading from home!
-I still did personal training, but now it was on the side.
+So, I inquired about doing proofreading work for them, and one thing led to another…and another… and another… and before I knew it, I had full-time income proofreading from home!
+I still worked as a fitness professional, but now it was on the side.
 My proofreading work was about 15-20 hours a week at the time, but my income had surpassed what I was earning at my 40+ hours-a-week job.

 If you want to make some money on the side, the same techniques work, whether you want a few clients or a lot of clients.
 You just get a few clients first, see how you like it, see how much work it is, and if you want more, go get more.
 Sometimes, though, the “more” comes and finds you!
 Often, clients don’t ask you before referring you.
 They assume you’d like more work — and especially when you’re starting out, you do, so this is awesome.

 I do recommend, though, if you want a LOT of work fast, get plugged in with an agency.
 No better way to get referrals than to get on the good side of an agency.
 What do you say to them?
 I tell you in the course, of course ;-)!!
 It’s all there, I promise.
 And if you find that I’ve missed something, I hereby promise to fill in any gaps.

 Check out this video interview with Victoria Hubbard, one of the first students to take my course, as we discuss her experience as a new proofreader.
 Oh, and let me mention up front — Victoria still works a full-time job, along with four court reporters she proofreads for!

 Here is Victoria’s student success story written interview.

 February 2015.
 Victoria reports: